Anseto1988/appwrite/README.md

    - Ensure you have JDK 11 or higher

 2. **Appwrite connection errors**
-   - Verify endpoint URL in AppwriteService
+   - Verify endpoint URL in `.env` file
-   - Check API key configuration
+   - Check API key configuration in `.env` file
    - Ensure network permissions in AndroidManifest.xml
+   - Verify all environment variables are properly set

 3. **Build errors**
    - Clean and rebuild: `./gradlew clean build`
    - Invalidate caches in Android Studio
+   - Ensure `.env` file exists with all required variables

 ## License